 Cloud security is a hotly debated topic in India today, with delegation of duties and responsibilities being the key areas of concern.
 Sales personnel will assure you of “all-inclusive services”, or, “Don’t worry, we are your partners, and everything will be to your satisfaction.”
 Yet, the client ends up disappointed.
 They needed apples, but the provider sold them oranges.
 The oranges are in good shape, but the client needed apples!

 In my experience as the Director at a consultancy which has helped many organizations transition safely to the cloud, both sides are equally responsible for the mess.
 While providers fail to adequately understand client needs, clients think, “Once I sign up, it is their problem, not mine.
 I will hold up their payments”.
-Hence cloud audits and compliance are vital.
+Hence

 “Audits and compliance” refer to all the internal and external processes that an organization implements in order to: